AdamClarkStandke/ReinforcementLearning/README.md

 The Source Code for the Second Trading agent can be found here: [Second Spy Trading Agent](https://github.com/aCStandke/ReinforcementLearning/blob/main/SecondStockEnivornment.ipynb).
 The SPY data that the Trading agent used for training data can be found here: [SPY_train](https://github.com/aCStandke/ReinforcementLearning/blob/main/spy.us.txt).And the SPY data that the  Trading agent used for testing data can be found here: [SPY_test](https://github.com/aCStandke/ReinforcementLearning/blob/main/test.csv)

-## Example 5: Multi-Discrete Action Space for Stock/ETF Trading Agent: Part III
+## Example 5: Multi-Discrete Action Space for Stock/ETF Trading Agent: Part III (:warning::warning::warning: :warning: WARNING!!!!!!
+Realize this environment is not realistic!!!!
+WARNING!!!
+WARNING!!!, Again WARNING!!!, OKAY, Time for the MIT software disclaimer, READ IT: :point_down:
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This third stock trading environment is based on Adam King's articles as found here:[Creating Bitcoin trading bots don’t lose money](https://medium.com/towards-data-science/creating-bitcoin-trading-bots-that-dont-lose-money-2e7165fb0b29) and here:[Optimizing deep learning trading bots using state-of-the-art techniques](https://towardsdatascience.com/using-reinforcement-learning-to-trade-bitcoin-for-massive-profit-b69d0e8f583b)
 Furthermore, the random offset in the reset method and the if/and control flow is based on Maxim Lapan's implementation as found in chapter eight of his book [Deep Reinforcement Learning Hands-On: Apply modern RL methods to practical problems of chatbots, robotics, discrete optimization, web automation, and more, 2nd Edition](https://www.amazon.com/Deep-Reinforcement-Learning-Hands-optimization/dp/1838826998).